OpenHero/gblastn/README.txt

 IV.
 Example:
 ============

-1) In the work directory, we can make some sub-directory:
+1) In the work directory, we can make some sub-directories:
 .
 ├── bin
 │   ├── blastn          # the orignal blastn
-│   └── gblastn         # the G-BLASTN, you can copy the binary blastn into this direcotry, and change the name to gblastn; ├── blast
+│   └── gblastn         # the G-BLASTN (you need to copy the compiled binary "blastn" into this direcotry, and rename to "gblastn" or others;
+├── blast
 │   └── src
 │       └── gpu